African American slave York entered Montana as a part of the Lewis and Clark expedition. (Montana Newspaper Association Inserts, January 18, 1929)

 Silver Bow Club founded in Butte.
 Like the Montana Club in Helena, African Americans often made up a significant part of the staff.
 (Butte Daily Miner, Special Edition, January 1, 1886) Grand Union Hotel opened in Fort Benton.
 Its 11-person staff included nine African Americans.
 (Ken Robison, “The Jewel in Fort Benton’s Crown: The Grand Union,” Fort Benton River Press Grand Union Edition, November 2, 2007.)

-A “golden spike” ceremony on September 8 at Gold Creek, Montana celebrated the
+A “golden spike” ceremony on September 8 at Gold Creek, Montana celebrated the completion of the Northern Pacific Railway.
+Railroad companies across the nation provided steady employment for many African American men, mainly as “ Pullman porters.”

 Many members of northern Montana tribes died during Starvation Winter.